timboudreau/acteur-wicket/README.md

 see that for what it is - a hack to work around a broken environment.
 NodeJS and Netty users enjoy those kinds of startup times today.
 You can too.

-Thirdly, Java EE is a legacy of an era when the industry had an unhealthy fetish for XML.
+Thirdly, Java EE is the legacy of an era when the industry had an unhealthy fetish for XML - and a thing designed when nobody knew what the web would *become*.
 Descriptors are painful to work with, verbose, overkill for most configuration needs, and difficult to modify at deployment-time.

 Forthly, while Java EE is trying to add asynchronous I/O now, the ecosystem has thread-per-socket, synchronous I/O